zimolzak/psci-resource-proposal/README.md

-## Strategy: Electronic Health Record-Enhanced Chart Review
+## Strategy: Electronic health record-enhanced chart review

-Participating VA facilities may use EHR data to inform their measurement of diagnostic safety.
+VA facilities may use EHR data to inform their measurement of diagnostic safety.
 This approach could also be augmented with the strategy of soliciting information about diagnostic safety directly from clinicians.
-Additionally, participating facilities should address the following points:
+Additionally, facilities should address the following points:

 1. Identify the appropriate EHR data warehouse for queries